 Residents may personalize their room within established guidelines.
 Residents residing in a Residence Hall with drywall walls should reference the EKU Housing and Residence Life drywall policy prior to personalizing the space.
 Housing & Residence Life allows straight pins and thumb tacks to hang items on the walls; all other adhesive material or nails/screws damage walls resulting in damage charges.
 Fire regulations prohibit covering more than 20% of the walls or room door with flammable material.
 No decorations may be attached to the ceiling or near fire equipment, including sprinklers.

 Residents are expected to immediately report to the University any infectious or contagious disease occurring or existing within the Residence Halls.
 Please see your Residence Hall Coordinator (RHC) for assistance.

 Hall sports and other potentially dangerous activities are not permitted within any living spaces.
 Examples of this include wrestling or rough-housing, throwing sports balls or bouncy balls, rollerblading in the hallway, water pong, etc.

 Permitted/Prohibited Items within Residence Halls

-Housing restricts use of electrical appliances within the residence halls.
-All appliances must be connected to a UL-approved power strip with a self-contained circuit breaker.
-Residents must be present when using any cooking appliance or iron within the residence hall.
+Housing restricts use of electrical appliances within the Residence Halls.
+All appliances must be connected directly to an outlet or to a UL-approved power strip with a self-contained circuit breaker.
+Residents must be present when using any cooking appliance or iron within the Residence Hall.